-EW’s ‘Buffy’ Reunion: Five Major Show Players Who Were Seemingly Snubbed [Opinion]
+‘EW’s’ ‘Buffy’ Reunion: Five Major Show Players Who Were Seemingly Snubbed [Opinion]

 5. Danny Strong (Jonathan Levinson, 28 episodes)

-A minor character who ultimately went on to have a critically-lauded Season 4 episode centered around him (the surprisingly touching “Superstar”), the meek Jonathan Levinson was never that close to any of the main Scooby Gang, but knew just enough to occasionally find himself in the mix of their life-saving plans, usually as some sort of red herring, such as in the temporarily banned “Earshot,” and later on as a member of the semi-villainous Trio of Season 6 who wasn’t actually villainous at all.
+A minor character who ultimately went on to have a critically-lauded Season 4 episode centered around him (the surprisingly touching “Superstar”), the meek Jonathan Levinson was never that close to any of the main Scooby Gang, but he knew just enough to occasionally find himself in the mix of their life-saving plans, usually as some sort of red herring, such as in the temporarily banned “Earshot,” and later on as a member of the semi-villainous Trio of Season 6 who wasn’t actually villainous at all.

-His shocking death at the hands of ghostly-influenced Andrew in Season 7’s “Conversations With Dead People,” followed what was probably one of the most bittersweet moments in Buffy history as he finally realizes who he’s meant to be in the crazy, demon-laden world that surrounds him (“I want to help people,” he wistfully says), only to find himself literally stabbed in the back moments later by one of his closest confidantes.
+His shocking death at the hands of ghostly-influenced Andrew in Season 7’s “Conversations with Dead People,” followed what was probably one of the most bittersweet moments in Buffy history as he finally realizes who he’s meant to be in the crazy, demon-laden world that surrounds him (“I want to help people,” he wistfully says), only to find himself literally stabbed in the back moments later by one of his closest confidantes.

 4. Mercedes McNab (Harmony Kendall; 16 Buffy episodes, 17 Angel episodes)

-Like Jonathan, it was probably never intended for the brash yet bubbly Harmony Kendall, one of Cordelia’s former lackeys, to be as memorable as she was but McNab, an accomplished character actress most remembered outside of the Joss Whedon entity as the brash yet bubbly Amanda whom Wednesday mentally tortures in Addams Family Values, made it work well enough to have her eventual bloodsucker of a character resurrected for several episodes of Angel, and again for the Season 8 Buffy comic series.
+Like Jonathan, it was probably never intended for the brash yet bubbly Harmony Kendall, one of Cordelia’s former lackeys, to be as memorable as she was, but McNab, an accomplished character actress most remembered outside of the Joss Whedon entity as the brash yet bubbly Amanda whom Wednesday mentally tortures in Addams Family Values, made it work well enough to have her eventual bloodsucker of a character resurrected for several episodes of Angel and again for the Season 8 Buffy comic series.

 3. Bianca Lawson (Kendra Young, 3 episodes)

-The first-ever slayer of color to be seen on-screen in Season 2, West Indian fighter Kendra Young wasn’t really notable in the physical or emotional sense (all of her scenes, including her death, wouldn’t even add up to half the run time of a normal Buffy episode), but from a representational perspective, she was definitely one of the most important characters to ever be created for the “Whedonverse”.
+The first-ever slayer of color to be seen on-screen in Season 2, West Indian fighter Kendra Young, wasn’t really notable in the physical or emotional sense (all of her scenes, including her death, wouldn’t even add up to half the run time of a normal Buffy episode), but from a representational perspective, she was definitely one of the most important characters to ever be created for the “Whedonverse.”

 Speaking of…